stackery/hapi-serverless-example/README.md

 This example shows how an existing [hapi](https://hapijs.com/) API can be used with Stackery to run on a serverless infrastructure.

+### Why?
+Using serverless technologies for APIs provides multiple benefits:
+* Requests are handled in parallel with unbounded horizontal scalability.
+* Increased infrastructure efficiency because serverless functions run only when API requests are made.
+Infrequently accessed APIs no longer require base-line server instance costs.
+* Ops overhead is reduced as much of the engineering challenges around scalability are handled automatically by the infrastructure provider.

+However, most serverless-based APIs are built by decomposing functionality into individual functions servicing only one endpoint.
+This can be challenging to maintain due to the complexities of managing helper functionality used across multiple endpoints.

+Instead, we can build a single function servicing all requests using a mature, popular API framework like [hapi](https://hapijs.com/).
+This way developers can use tools and techniques they are already familiar with to power their API services.

 ### How?
 This repo contains a Stackery stack that can be forked and imported into your own Stackery account.
 The stack contains two nodes: a [Rest Api node](https://docs.stackery.io/nodes/RestApi/index.html) and a [Function node](https://docs.stackery.io/nodes/Function/index.html).